Cosmological simulations of the same spiral galaxy: the impact of baryonic physics: Simulation

-where $C_T$ and $D_T$ are the \textit{creation term} and \textit{destruction term} respectively (see \citet{2019arXiv190611836K}).
-In particular, the \textit{destruction term} is responsible for the dissipation of the turbulence in the sub-grid turbulent cascade.
-Previous implementations of thermo-turbulent star formation sub-grid models consider an in-situ calculation of the turbulent velocity dispersion \citep{2015IAUGA..2257403P,2017MNRAS.470..224T,2018MNRAS.478.5607T,2018MNRAS.477.1578H} which would be equivalent to considering both terms \textit{creation} and \textit{destruction} to be equal.
+Previous implementations of thermo-turbulent star formation sub-grid models consider an in-situ calculation of the turbulent velocity dispersion \citep{2015IAUGA..2257403P,2017MNRAS.470..224T,2018MNRAS.478.5607T,2018MNRAS.477.1578H}(which would be equivalent to considering both terms \textit{creation} and \textit{destruction} to be equal).
+In our case, this model is used to estimate the turbulent velocity dispersion over time using the density and velocity fields without modifying the hydrodynamic solver.
+The obtained velocity dispersion will play a key role in the turbulent star formation model described below.